Pointer Basics

 std::cout << "p 是空指针,不能解引用" << std::endl;

-In older code, you might see NULL or 0, but nullptr has a key advantage: its type is std::nullptr_t, so it won't be confused with integers and won't cause incorrect matches in function overloading.
+In older code, you might see NULL or 0, but nullptr has a key advantage: its type is std::nullptr_t, so it won't be confused with integers or cause incorrect matches during function overloading.
 Always use nullptr, and leave NULL to history.

-In earlier chapters, we learned about the three combinations of const and pointers.
-Here is a quick recap:
+In previous chapters, we covered the three combinations of const and pointers.
+Let's do a quick review:

-const int* p—pointer to const, we cannot modify data through p, but we can change where it points:
+const int* p — A pointer to a constant.
+We cannot modify the data through p, but we can change where p points to:

 int x = 10, y = 20;